Teutonic Order: History

 Through the Golden Bull of Rimini and Treaty of Kruszwica, the Order asserted its claims to the territory that was now secure, the Chełmno Land (also: Ziemia Chełmińska or Kulmerland).
 From this, the Order created the independent State of the Teutonic Order, to which conquered territory was continuously added.
 Through the incorporation of the Livonian Brothers of the Sword and further crusading, the added territory included Livonia.
-Over time, certain kings and dukes of Poland would challenge the Order's land claims, specifically Chełmno Land and, later, Pomerelia (also Pomorze Gdańskie or Vistula Pomerania), Kuyavia, and Dobrzyń Land.
+Over time, certain kings and dukes of Poland would challenge the Order's land claims, specifically Chełmno Land and, later, Pomerelia (also Pomorze Gdańskie or Vistula Pomerania), Kuyavia, and Dobrzyń Land.The Teutonic Knights in Gargano, particularly between the 13th and 15th centuries, had their main center in San Leonardo di Siponto (Manfredonia), transforming it into a powerful preceptory for the reception of pilgrims and crusaders heading to the Holy Land and the sanctuary of Saint Michael in Monte Sant'Angelo.
+They governed these lands for centuries, building hospices, churches, and defensive structures.

 Following the Christianization of Lithuania, the Order State was no longer crusading.
 It was instead recruiting planters from the Holy Roman Empire and a fighting force to augment feudal levies.
 There were also wars against the Kingdom of Poland, the Grand Duchy of Lithuania, and the Novgorod Republic.
 Through its control of port cities and trade, specifically with the Hanseatic League, the Order State built up its economic base.
 The Order State also built ships and had a naval presence in the Baltic Sea.
 In 1410, a Polish-Lithuanian army decisively defeated the Order State and broke its military power at the Battle of Grunwald.
 However, the Order State successfully defended its capital in the following Siege of Marienburg (Malbork) and was saved from collapse.

 In 1515, Holy Roman Emperor Maximilian I made a marriage alliance with Sigismund I of Poland-Lithuania.
 Thereafter, the empire did not support the Order against Poland.
 In 1525, Grand Master Albert of Brandenburg resigned and converted to Lutheranism, becoming Duke of Prussia as a vassal of Poland.
 Soon after, the Order lost Livonia and its holdings in the Protestant areas of Germany.
 The Order did keep its considerable holdings in Catholic areas of Germany until 1809, when Napoleon Bonaparte ordered its dissolution and the Order lost its last secular holdings.

 However, the Order continued to exist as a charitable and ceremonial body.
 It was outlawed by Nazi Germany in 1938, but re-established in 1945.
 Today it operates primarily with charitable aims in Central Europe.

 The Knights wore white surcoats with a black cross.
 A cross pattée was sometimes used as their coat of arms; this emblem was later used for military decoration and insignia by the Kingdom of Prussia and Germany as the Iron Cross.
 The motto of the Order was: "Helfen, Wehren, Heilen" ("Help, Defend, Heal").